Monday, January 29, 2018

 Teresa Harold Planned her Success with Transitional Services

 When Teresa first began working with The Choice Group, she was a young lady finishing up her last year in high school and planning for her future.
-She was beginning to explore employment opportunities and starting asking what a good career fit would be for her, but Teresa already knew the answer!
+She was beginning to explore employment opportunities and starting to ask what a good career fit would be for her, but Teresa already knew the answer!
 She was emphatic about becoming a baker.
 Teresa and her job coach, Justin, began working together to learn more about what was involved in a career as a baker.
 By completing situational assessments throughout the community, Teresa was able to gain hands-on experience with local businesses such as grocery store bakeries, cupcake shops, bread bakers, and fast food restaurants that prepared baked goods in-house.
 Through completing multiple assessments arranged by Justin, Teresa was able to truly hone in on her passion—cake decorating—and continued to build her skills with practice and baking courses offered in her high school as she prepared for graduation.

 Throughout this time, Justin worked with Teresa on identifying appropriate environments for her, the supports necessary for her to be successful, and developed realistic expectations about the labor market and skills required to prepare for entering this field.